GalloDaSballo/badger-vaults-emitting-mix-1.5/README.md

 ## Implementing Strategy Logic

-[`contracts/MyStrategy.sol`](contracts/MyStrategy.sol) is where you implement your own logic for your strategy.
+[`contracts/EmittingStrategy.sol`](contracts/EmittingStrategy.sol) is where you implement your own logic for your strategy.
 In particular:

 - Customize the `initialize` Method
-- Set a name in `MyStrategy.getName()`
+- Set a name in `EmittingStrategy.getName()`
 - Make a list of all position tokens that should be protected against movements via `Strategy.protectedTokens()`.
-- Write a way to calculate the want invested in `MyStrategy.balanceOfPool()`
+- Write a way to calculate the want invested in `EmittingStrategy.balanceOfPool()`
-- Write a way to calculate the rewards accrued in `MyStrategy.balanceOfRewards()`
+- Write a way to calculate the rewards accrued in `EmittingStrategy.balanceOfRewards()`
-- Write a method that returns true if the Strategy should be tended in `MyStrategy.isTendable()`
+- Write a method that returns true if the Strategy should be tended in `EmittingStrategy.isTendable()`
 - Invest your want tokens via `Strategy._deposit()`.
 - Take profits and repay debt via `Strategy._harvest()`.
 - Unwind enough of your position to payback withdrawals via `Strategy._withdrawSome()`.